Of Mice & Men (band): Earthandsky (2018–2021)

-New label, EP trilogy and Echo (2021–present)
+New label, EP trilogy and Echo (2021–2022)

 On January 13, 2021, the band revealed that they had parted ways with Rise Records and signed with SharpTone Records.
 At the same time, they released a new single "Obsolete" and announced that their debut EP, Timeless, would be released on February 26, 2021.
 On January 18, Pauley announced via Twitter that this would be the first of three EPs released in the year.
 On February 10, two weeks before the EP release, the band released the title track "Timeless".
 On April 21, the band announced that their second EP, Bloom, would be released on May 28, 2021.
 That same day, they unveiled a new single and title track "Bloom".

 On September 29, the band released a brand new single "Mosaic".
 On October 19, the band released the single "Fighting Gravity" and announced that their third EP, Ad Infinitum, was set for release on December 3, 2021.
 The group also surprise announced their seventh studio album, Echo, which was released along with the EP and compiles all three EPs that were released throughout the year.
 At the same time, they revealed the album cover and the track list.
 On November 24, one week before the EP and album release, the band unveiled the title track of the record.

+Tether (2023–2025)

+On February 12, 2023, Of Mice & Men announced through social media that they have nearly wrapped up the material for their eighth studio album.
+On July 9, the band shared a video online, features behind the scenes footage from a recent video shoot, including a photo shoot.
+On July 17, they revealed Tether as the title of their eighth studio album.
+On the same day, the band confirmed that the first single titled "Warpaint" would be released on July 28.
+On July 28, the band revealed the album would be released on October 6.
+On August 23, the band released the second single "Castaway" along with an accompanying music video.

+On September 20, three weeks before the album release, the band released the third single "Indigo".
+The music video for "Into the Sun" was released October 6, 2023, coinciding with the album release.

+Another Miracle (2025–present)

+On May 8, 2025, the band released the single, "Another Miracle", as well as their signing to Century Media Records.
+On July 10, 2025 the band announced their upcoming ninth studio album, Another Miracle, set to be released on November 14, 2025.
+On the same day, the album's second single, "Wake Up", was released.